fpouyez/AdrUtilities/README.md

 ## 🎯 Why this extension?

-This extension manages **multiple ADR directories** simultaneously, essential for:
+This extension manages **multiple ADR directories** simultaneously with flexible organization, essential for:
 - **Complex projects** and monorepos
 - **Multiple libraries**
 - **Distributed teams**
+- **Different organizational preferences**

-It follows its own naming and content management rules.
+It follows its own naming and content management rules while adapting to your project structure.

 ## 📦 Installation